lgruenewald/martini_daemon/docs/architecture.md

 quick lookup for pairs of fragment types to get what reaction(s) they can react according to.

+Additionally, the D algorithm should check:
+- fragments that share any atom (edge or not) should not react

 Updating the T* should be done following these rules:
 - all forces in the reacting fragments should be removed
 - the instantiated product fragment's particles should be 1-1 mapped to the two reactant fragment particles, with the same order
   - use incomplete fragment types to "reorder" if needed
   - new interactions will be added according to this order
-- all fragments that contain atoms inside the reacting fragments as normal atoms will be removed from T*, as the forces inside the fragment changed, making these fragments invalid.
+- the reacting fragments and all overlapping fragments will be deleted
+  - overlap is defined as the two fragments sharing an atom, where either of the fragments contains this atom as a non edge atom
 - when the product fragment type represents a complete fragment, it can probably be optimized to only instantiate this fragment otherwise, a new complete fragment should be generated as a union of all